 - Relationship between vegetation and soil in a woodland ecosystem.
-Hypothesis: - a) In the area of higher the canopy density, the soil fertility will be lower / higher. - b) In the area of higher the canopy density, the soil moisture will be lower / higher. - c) The higher the light intensity, the lower / higher the undergrowth cover.
+Hypothesis: - a) The higher the canopy density, the lower / higher the soil fertility. - b) The higher the canopy density, the lower / higher the soil moisture. - c) The higher the light intensity, the lower / higher the undergrowth cover.